-While more low-income students are eating afterschool snacks and suppers to fuel their learning in afterschool enrichment programs, there is still considerable potential for growth, according to the Food Research and Action Center’s (FRAC) report, “Afterschool Suppers: A Snapshot of Participation,” which analyzes participation data nationally and by state.
-In October 2017, NYS programs participating in the Child and Adult Care Food Program (CACFP) or the afterschool snack component of the National School Lunch Program (NSLP) provided afterschool nutrition to more than 18% of NYS’ 1.4 million students who ate free or reduced-price lunch at school.
-However, only 6.5% of low-income students had access to a complete five-component afterschool meal, with the majority receiving two-component snacks instead.
-If NYS had met FRAC’s modest benchmark of reaching 15 out of every 100 low-income children who rely on school lunch with an afterschool meal, New York would have better nourished an additional 120,419 kids and teens that month alone.
-In addition, local school districts and other program sponsors would have potentially drawn down an additional $7.3 million in federal reimbursement.
+While more low-income youth are eating healthy snacks and suppers to fuel learning in afterschool enrichment programs, there is still considerable potential for growth, according to the Food Research and Action Center’s (FRAC) annual report, “Afterschool Suppers: A Snapshot of Participation.”
+In October 2018, nearly 94,000 NY students ate afterschool meals through the Child and Adult Care Food Program (CACFP), a 2.4% increase from October 2017; still, for every 100 children who ate free or reduced-price school lunch, only 6.6 ate an afterschool meal.
+If NY had met FRAC’s modest benchmark of reaching 15 out of every 100 low-income children with afterschool meals, programs in our state would have better nourished an additional 118,982 youth, and local program sponsors could have drawn down an additional $7.7 million in federal reimbursement.

 Most NY afterschool programs serve snacks instead of complete meals; of the nearly 281,000 NY students who received some type of afterschool nutrition in October 2018, almost two-thirds received snacks through CACFP or the National School Lunch Program.
 Switching from snacks to meals benefits youth and programs; meals provide more substantial nutrition, and are reimbursed at nearly four times the reimbursement rate for snacks.
 Our CACFP Afterschool Meals Guide provides additional information about meal requirements, eligibility, reimbursement processes, and more.